-Andrea Vestrucci (Ph.D., University of Lille; Ph.D., University of Milan; Th.D., University of Geneva) has served as Professor of Ethics and Logic at the Federal University in Fortaleza (Brazil); Australia Award Fellow of Monash University; Researcher at the University of Milan and the Eric Weil Institute in Lille.
-At present, he is Laureate of the Academic Society of Geneva, and Visiting Researcher at UC Berkeley.
+Andrea Vestrucci (Ph.D., University of Lille and University of Milan; Th.D., University of Geneva) teaches and conducts his research in theology for the Graduate Theological Union.
+He is also Privatdocent at the University of Geneva.
+Previously, he has served as Professor at the Federal University in Fortaleza (Brazil); Australia Award Fellow of Monash University; Researcher at the University of Milan and the Eric Weil Institute in Lille, France; Visiting Professor at the Institute of Ecumenical Studies at the University of Muenster, Germany.

-He counts 60+ publications (in English, French, Italian, and Portuguese) and 40+ conference papers in the US, Australia, Switzerland, Brazil, France, Spain, Italy, Portugal, Poland.
+He counts 60+ publications (in English, French, Italian, and Portuguese) and 40+ conference presentations in the US, Australia, Switzerland, Brazil, France, Spain, Italy, Portugal, Poland.